This is a story of passion in style – literally.

 It has been three years since he became a professional, and it has been very rewarding he says.

 “The three years that I have been a professional designer has been very fruitful.
 It has been one contract after the other.
 Institutions, like schools of higher learning like universities, polytechnics and individuals as well have engaged me to give them bespoke designs.
-Bishop Duncan Williams is one of my favourite customers,” he says.
+Archbishop Duncan Williams is one of my favourite customers,” he says.

 Cecil attributes his steady rise to three things: God’s unending grace, philanthropy, respect for his forebears in the business.